-Managers are responsible for considering employee requests for time off which may impact on the performance of the individual employee, their team and the organisation as a whole.
+Managers are responsible for considering employee requests for time off which may impact on the performance of the individual employee, their team and the organisation.

-- All requests for time off must be considered carefully in light of organisational needs and the individual employee's circumstances; whilst ensuring that the Authority meets its statutory obligations (as set out in this and related policies). - Managers are responsible for monitoring their team members' attendance; this includes absences relating to this policy.
-Frequent, excessive and/or unexplained absences should be dealt with accordingly in the context of the employee's overall attendance record.

-Managers should encourage reliable attendance among all employees.
+- All requests for time off must be considered carefully considering organisational needs and the individual employee's circumstances; whilst ensuring that the Authority meets its statutory obligations (as set out in this and related policies). - Managers are responsible for monitoring their team members' attendance; this includes absences relating to this policy.
+Frequent, excessive and/or unexplained absences should be dealt with accordingly in the context of the employee's overall attendance record. - Managers should encourage reliable attendance among all employees.